logaretm/vee-validate/docs/overview.md

 Most validation libraries will save you a lot of time, but `vee-validate` tackles the major pain points of form validation and addresses them in the most flexible way possible:

 - Ability to craft complicated UX for your users.
+- Most common validations are built-in.
+- Cross Field validation.
 - Utilities to enhance your forms accessability and styling.
 - Localization is built-in the core.
-- Many validations are available and pre-translated out of the box.
-- Cross Field validation with advanced features.

 ## Getting Started